radianv/master-builder-3/topics/my_local_monolith_install.md

 ### Project setup steps on local

+A simple CRUD application using Flask and MySQL

+Built With
+ - Python 2.7
+ - Python Libraries: flask and pymysql
+ - MySQL

 1.- Install python & pip, there two ways, first doing manual install please see [Here](python_manual_install.md) (this is optional, just another old school way...) in this case we will use next steps  `sudo apt-get install python` then install pip `sudo apt-get install python-pip`.